Powered by The Boston Consulting Group and Msaada Partners

 The Majira Project matches post-accelerator companies serving underserved communities with pro bono consultants from The Boston Consulting Group (BCG), while Msaada Partners provides business coaching and mentoring in series and parallel with the approximately 16-week BCG engagement.
 Majira is Swahili for summer, so in a nod to the growing season, we help these entrepreneurs and companies grow.
 The Majira project kicked off in 2016.

-Participating cohort companies are below:
+Participating and alumni cohort companies are below:

 BeautyLynk is a platform providing on-demand, in-home beauty treatment services by connecting professionals to clients.